-Lakeside daisies grow on pavement alvars, among beautiful mosaics of exposed rock covered in lichen and moss.
-Grykes — joint fractures in the rock shaped by water erosion — are home to many wildflowers, ferns and other plants that are found on pavement alvars.
-Soil accumulated over time in these cracks in the pavement allow for plants such as low calamint, maidenhair spleenwort and lakeside daisy to take root.
-Pavement alvars are kept fairly open and sunny through natural disturbances, such as drought, fire or wind erosion, that remove taller trees and shrubs that would otherwise shade out sun-loving plants such as lakeside daisies.
+Lakeside daisies grow on pavement alvars, among a mosaic of exposed rock covered in lichen and moss.
+Grykes, joint fractures in the rock shaped by water erosion, are home to many of the wildflowers, ferns and other plants found on pavement alvars.
+Soil accumulates over time in these cracks to allow for plants such as low calamint, maidenhair spleenwort and lakeside daisy to take root.
+This unique habitat is kept open and sunny through natural disturbances such as drought, fire or wind erosion, which remove taller trees and shrubs that would otherwise shade out sun-loving plants like the lakeside daisy.

-Like many of the plants and animals found on alvars, the lakeside daisy must be able survive harsh conditions.
-Every spring, alvars flood, while in the summer they go through periods of drought, reaching temperatures as high as 52 ºC.
-Due to extreme variations in temperature, moisture and disturbance, only specific plants, animals and invertebrates can thrive in this habitat.
+Like many of the plant and animal species found on alvars, the lakeside daisy is able to survive harsh conditions: spring floods, summer droughts and temperatures as high as 52°C. Due to the extreme variations in temperature, moisture and disturbance on alvars, only specific plants, animals and invertebrates can thrive in this habitat.
 A variety of birds, mammals (including deer and rabbits) and insects eat the lakeside daisy, or its seeds, making it an important part of alvar ecosystems.